opesnoir/NOVI-frontend-2023-eindopdracht-mirre-jubileebibleapp/README.md

 NOTE
 Please make sure to provide your own API key for API.Bible in a .env file at the root of the project

-CONTRIBUTION
-Feel free to contribute to the project by submitting pull requests and reporting issues.